kampto/SharpTools/README.md

 Zero values at the end of a number wont show up.
 So if you change the deciamls and nothing happens then the last values are likely zeros

 You can easly change the gauge max/min value and color band positions by looking in the HTML coade and modifying it.
 Its labbeled in th HTML

+If you get no value or the wrong value chnage the attribute number in the tile editor.